-4. Issues related to fight against the corruption and bribery.
-Protection of personal data.
+4. Issues related to fight against the corruption and bribery

-Anti-corruption and bribery matters.
-Protection of personal data.
+Anti-corruption, bribery matters and protection of personal data

 ProCredit bank policies are aimed to reduce corruption to zero level and prohibit bribery in any form, direct or indirect.
 The bank requires from its staff compliance with all applicable law to ensure ethical behavior, providing capacity to develop effective, accountable and transparent institution.
 All employees and managers of the ProCredit bank, as well as the customers, business partners and the general public, bear the responsibility for noticing and clearly addressing illegal, fraudulent or unethical behavior.